 3D Print Requests

-For SDSU Flex Fall 2020 semester, our online 3D print request service is available for students and faculty completing projects related to their research or coursework
+During SDSU's COVID-19 restrictions, our online 3D print request service is available for students and faculty completing projects related to their research or coursework

 Follow these steps to submit a request